KseniaIV/Melquiades/README.md

 The original version was a very lean core workbench with a starter database of snippets.
 I wanted a flexible tool that I could rearrange for different needs — small custom timers, widgets, UI samples.
 My long-term goal was always to be able to develop and deploy within the IDE itself.

-As a DevOps engineer, I find a lot lacking in most orchestration tools I use, as well as in the marketplace-driven focus of proprietary IDEs.
+As a DevOps engineer, I like to meditate about orchestration tools.
 I think an IDE should adapt to the individual — to personality and task.
 This project follows the same idea, but applied to AI-assisted development.

-When I work with AI, I benefit most from its reflections and its ability to visualize structure.
-So I added features where it suggests follow-up questions and can turn a snippet into a mind map.
+I think LLMs are useful for reflection and rapid visualization of structures.
+They can quickly render ideas — like generating a JSON map of a conversation.
+My tool leverages that by providing a fast path from request to visual structure, enabling quick iteration.

-This version keeps that spirit, but adds something I care about personally:
+This version embodies my main personal interest:
 working with tools without giving up control.
-I want something that helps me think, break things down, and suggest directions — while I stay close enough to understand every piece so I can reuse it later.
+I want something that helps break things down, and suggest alternatives — while I stay close enough to understand every piece so I can reuse it later.

 ---